meshery/meshery/docs/overview.md

 parent: Meshery
 nav_order: 1
 ---
-This section outlines the overview of Meshery and the Challenges that Meshery project solves.
+This section outlines the overview of Meshery and the challenges that Meshery project solves.

 ## Table of contents
 {: .no_toc }